vigilance91/web-bundle/README.md

 * **README.md** - project readme file
 * **AUTHORS.md** - authors and other contributors to this project
 * **checksums.txt** - a text file containing the SHA256 and SHA512 checksums of the bundled files
-* **.gitignore** - file specifying which files and directory patterns not to include when pushing commits t github repo
+* **.gitignore** - file specifying which files and directory patterns not to include when pushing commits

 ----------------------------------------------------------------